 The beauty of diversity can be found in the appreciation of all our differences.
 However, as a community that was captured and forced into slavery for centuries, the mindset of those in power didn’t see the difference of skin tone as beautiful, but inferior.
-Slave owners implemented and utilized a global issue, shadism or colorism to create a divide amongst the black community.
-In another post I will cover the systemic division amongst the black community that ensued from this less discussed form of oppression, but for now, a brief introduction to establish its link to black hair.
+Slave owners implemented and utilized a global issue, shadism or colorism to create a divide amongst the Black community.
+In another post I will cover the systemic division amongst the Black community that ensued from this less discussed form of oppression, but for now, a brief introduction to establish its link to Black hair.

 On a plantation, if your shade of brown favored caramel versus dark chocolate, you were made a house slave, instead of a field hand.
 We know all ethnic groups have varying shades within them, and for those of African descent there’s no exception.
-However, some slaves were lighter in skin tone due to interracial relationships and/or the rapes of their mothers.
+However, some slaves were lighter in skin tone due to the rapes of their mothers.
 Because African women were slaves–property, their biracial offspring were considered free labor.
-Essentially a slave owner got two, three, or ten slaves for the price of one, the mother.
+Essentially a slave owner got two, three, or ten slaves for the price of one—the mother.
 According to historian and professor John Simkin, some slave owners promised female slaves their freedom if they birthed fifteen children (Mulattoes, Spartacus Educational 1997-2016).

 From the abolishment of slavery to our current era, those with lighter skin tones and eye colors, receive preferential treatment.
 Throughout the 1880’s and 1900’s, many African Americans passed as white in order to secure work and to escape the brutality of racism.

-With the standard of beauty and ultimately the standard of acceptance being aligned with “whiteness,” one’s appearance needed to closely resemble that of a European American in order to get ahead, or to simply exist without bodily harm to the point of death, being inflicted.
+With the standard of beauty and ultimately the standard of acceptance being aligned with “whiteness,” one’s appearance needed to closely resemble that of a European American in order to get ahead, or to simply exist without bodily harm—to the point of death—being inflicted.
 For African Americans, this meant altering their physical appearance through hair straightening and bleaching of skin.